 Looking for more information about our programs?
 Contact Early Childhood School Administrative Associate Nicci Burrell or call 206-388-0825.

-The Early Childhood School accepts children from age 3 months through Kindergarten.
+The Early Childhood School accepts children from age 3 months through pre-kindergarten.
 Classes are divided by age as follows:

 Infants: Our infants start as young as three months and stay in the infant program for the duration of the school year.